linkerd/website/linkerd.io/content/2/features/automatic-mtls.md

 +++

-By default, Linkerd automatically enables mutual Transport Layer Security (mTLS) for all communication between meshed pods, by establishing and authenticating secure, private TLS connections between Linkerd proxies.
+By default, Linkerd automatically enables mutual Transport Layer Security (mTLS) for all HTTP-based communication between meshed pods, by establishing and authenticating secure, private TLS connections between Linkerd proxies.
 In fact, because the Linkerd control plane runs on the data plane, this means that communication between control plane components are also automatically secured via mTLS.